 Participants will need to provide their own laptop computer on which R software can be installed.
 Prior programming experience is not required.

 The tutorials are open to all researchers or research students employed by or affiliated with member organisations of the South West Sydney Research network.
-Details of member organisations can be found at here.
+Details of member organisations can be found here.

 There will be no charge for participation.